-Students who have not registered for classes for four or more consecutive quarters and are seeking readmission must meet the academic requirements in place at the time of readmission.
+Students who have not registered for classes for eight or more consecutive quarters and are seeking readmission must meet the academic requirements in place at the time of readmission.
 They must follow the admissions process for new students and are subject to the requirements of the most recent catalog in use upon their return.
-Students interested in readmission to Kendall should speak with the Admissions Department.
+Students interested in readmission to Kendall should speak with the Enrollment Department.
 If students are applying for readmission and are not in good academic standing, they are required to submit a statement that explains the reasons for their dismissal and how they will avoid the same circumstances if readmitted.
-Students applying for readmission who were previously expelled for disciplinary reasons may not be eligible for readmission and should contact the Dean of Student Affairs for more information.
+Students applying for readmission who were previously expelled for disciplinary reasons may not be eligible for readmission and should contact the Director of Campus Safety, Student Conduct & Advocacy for more information.

 Students who are admitted to, and successfully complete, an associate degree program may continue and earn a baccalaureate degree in the same field if such a baccalaureate program is being offered or if a crossover program exists.

 This continuation, however, should begin with the academic term following the term in which the associate degree is completed.
 Students who complete their degrees and do not return in the next academic term must follow the requirements in place at the time of their return.
 Students wishing to complete a baccalaureate degree in a field other than that of their associate degree program must meet the requirements from the catalog in use at the time of their entry into baccalaureate study.